blazium-engine/blazium-docs/contributing/how_to_contribute.rst

   Have a look around your favorite community platform and you might come across open application calls.

 - **Answer tech-support questions**
-  With many new people discovering the Godot Engine recently, the need for peer-to-peer tech-support has never been greater.
+  With many new people discovering the Blazium Engine recently, the need for peer-to-peer tech-support has never been greater.
-  See the `Godot website <https://godotengine.org/community>`_ for a list of official and user-supported Godot communities.
+  See the Blazium website <https://chat.blazium.app>`_ for a list of official and user-supported Blazium communities.

 - **Create tutorials & more**
-  How did you get started with the Godot Engine?
+  How did you get started with the Blazium Engine?
   Chances are you looked for learning materials outside of what the documentation provides.
   Without content creators covering the game development process, there would not be this big of a community today.
   Therefore it seemed only right to mention them in a page about important contributions to the project.